 Document issued on: July 6, 1998

 Comments and suggestions may be submitted at any time for Agency consideration to, Joseph L. Hackett, Ph.D., Division of Clinical Laboratory Devices, HFZ-440, 9200 Corporate Blvd, Rockville, MD 20850.
 Comments may not be acted upon by the Agency until the document is next revised or updated.
 For questions regarding the use or interpretation of this guidance contact Joseph L. Hackett, Ph.D., at 301 594-3084.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
-Please use the document number (1109) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1109 to identify the guidance you are requesting.

 Device: In Vitro Diagnostic Sodium Test System

 Classification Panel: Clinical Chemistry (75)

 Product Codes:JGT, Flame Photometry, Sodium